fuankarion/Vision17/Lab10-NN/readme.md

 # Neural Networks Tutorial

 In this lab we will introduce the very basic concepts of neural networks using the classic MNIST dataset.
-Just like the very fir Labs this is a tutorial, hence there are no deliverables or deadlines.
+Just like the very first Labs this is a tutorial, hence there are no deliverables or deadlines.

 # Resources